-Over the past two millennia, much erudition has been devoted to the interpretation of yue ruo ji gu, albeit without ever reaching a firm conclusion.
-Yan Shigu 顏師古 (581-645) in his Hanshu 漢書 commentary notes the despair that must have befallen readers already in Han times when a scholar capable of explaining the "Yao dian" spent thirty thousand words on the phrase.
-Considering the many parallels to yue ruo, I follow its by-now-accepted reading as an initial (emphatic?) compound particle.
-At the same time, I follow (pace Sun Xingyan, Pi Xirui, Gu Jiegang and Liu Qiyu, Legge, Karlgren, Qu Wanli, etc.) the earliest commentaries by Ma Rong and Zheng Xuan (as well as the "Wu jing" passage in Yi Zhou shu) in taking ji gu as attributive to Yao.
-This understanding is further echoed in the ancient-text Shangshu chapter "Zhou guan" 周官, which has the king uttering the following line: 唐虞稽古,建官惟 百。(Legge: "He said, 'Yaou and Shun studied antiquity, and established a hundred officers").
-What is more, in the Yi Zhou shu "Wu mu" parallel, the yue E following yue ruo ji gu clearly introduces the following speech-and this again I would also propose for the "Yao dian."
-Thus, I do not accept the parsing and reading of yue fang xun 曰放勳 as "was named Fangxun," nor do I understand the initial section of the "Yao dian" as a pseudohistorical narra-
+Over the past two millennia, much erudition has been devoted to the interpretation of yue ruo ji gu, 17 albeit without ever reaching a firm conclusion.
+Yan Shigu 顏師古 (581-645) in his Hanshu 漢書 commentary notes the despair that must have befallen readers already in Han times when a scholar capable of explaining "Yao dian" spent thirty thousand words on the phrase.
+18 Considering the many parallels to yue ruo, I follow its by-now-accepted reading as an initial (emphatic?) compound particle.
+19 At the same time, for a highly stylized text such as "Yao dian," it is indeed defendable to follow the earliest commentaries by Ma Rong and Zheng Xuan (as well as the "Wu jing" passage in Yi Zhoushu) in taking jigu as the (grammatically pre-positioned) activity attributed to Yao.20 This understanding is further echoed in the ancient-text Shangshu chapter "Zhou guan" 周官, which has the king uttering the following line: 唐虞稽古, 建官惟百 (Legge: "He said, 'Yaou and Shun studied antiquity, and established a hundred officers").
+What is more, in the Yi Zhoushu "Wu mu" parallel, the yue ⊟ following yue ruo ji gu clearly introduces the following speech-which is also what I propose for "Yao dian."
+Thus, I do not accept the parsing and reading of yue fang xun 日放勳 as "was named Fangxun,"21 nor do I understand the